diandianyilin/fashion/README.md

 2. Use those suffixes to search for complete words in the poster_test_fashion_nlpclean.csv file.
 3. Do textual data cleaning again.
 4. Count overall frequency and by-month frequency.
+5. Match images and visualize the popularity by images.

 ### Dictionary 2 - Specific
 ##### Inputs: topics0611.csv, poster_test_fashion_nlpclean.csv